JoeySchouten/bubble-levelgen/README.md

 - Added ability to use strings as variables in Design Elements.
 - Added 7 new basic Design Elements that use strings as part of their output.
 - Edited 'fireworks' Design Element to use strings.
+- Added new minimum difficulty to GeneratorConfig to help alleviate generation issues in low difficulties.
+  - Minimum difficulty will be used instead of calculated difficulty if the latter is lower.

 ### v1.0 - First Release